 3/4 teaspoon ground chili powder

 1/4 teaspoon turmeric powder

 1 cup instant couscous

 ½ tablespoon butter

 Place all of the ingredients for the stew except the zucchini and raisins in a medium pot over medium heat.
 Cover with a lid and cook 10 minutes.
-Add the zucchini and raisins, cover and cook another 10 minutes.
+Add the zucchini and raisins (and chickpeas, if using), cover and cook another 10 minutes.
 Discard the parsley.

 Prepare the couscous by pouring the boiling water over couscous in a large bowl.
 Stir in the salt and butter.Cover and let stand 5 minutes.
 Fluff with a fork.